TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.1-nuances-in-metrics/_index.md

 VM CPU Usage (%) shows 62.5% when ESXi CPU Usage (%) shows 100%.
 This happens since VM CPU Usage considers Hyper Threading, while ESXi CPU Usage does not.
 It happens when the ESXi core that the VM vCPU runs is also running another thread.

 Another example is Latency.
 Disk Latency and Memory Latency indicate a performance problem.
 They are in fact the primary counter for how well the VM is being served by the underlying IaaS.
 But CPU Latency does not ***always*** indicate a performance problem.
 Its value is affected by Hyper-Threading and CPU Frequency, which can go up or down.
 Sure, the VM is running at a higher or lower CPU speed, or run less efficiently, but it is not waiting to be served.
-It’s the equivalent on running on older CPU.
+It's the equivalent on running on older CPU.

 #### Same name, different behaviour